jacopoantonello/dmlib/examples/README.md

 This example shows how to drive the DM using Zernike modes.
 It loads a calibration computed using `calibration.py`.

+## export_calibration
+This example exports the calibration into a text file (JSON), so that it can be more easily loaded by an external application like LabVIEW.
+It also shows how to scale correctly the control variable to compute the raw voltage to apply to the DM.
+You can open, edit and run this example with Spyder.

 ## run_calibration_gui
 Example BAT file to launch the calibration GUI ` dmlib.gui` from Windows.